-Tuesday, February 15, 1977

-The Stars and Stripes

-Nürnberg High Quintets take 4 from Frankfurt

-By DAN SYNOVEC

-NURNBERG, Germany (S&S) - A few years ago everyone was talking about Hol-lywood's Bob, Carol, Ted and Alice.

-Today in Nürnberg, basketball fans are talking about O'Dillard, Marion, Herb and Lisa

-O'Dillard Johnson and Herb Davis have been the sparkplugs of coach Tom Guss-ner's Nürnberg Eagles during this sea-son's Blue Division prep campaign and the pair turned in sterling performances here over the weekend as Nürnberg turned back

-the Frankfurt Eagles, 76-66, Friday night and then hung on to win Saturday in a barnburner, 67-66.
+Tuesday, February 15, 1977 The Stars and Stripes Nürnberg High Quintets take 4 from Frankfurt By DAN SYNOVEC Nürnberg bureau chief NURNBERG, Germany (S&S) - A few years ago everyone was talking about Hol-lywood's Bob, Carol, Ted and Alice.
+Today in Nürnberg, basketball fans are talking about O'Dillard, Marion, Herb and O'Dillard Johnson and Herb Davis have been the sparkplugs of coach Tom Guss-ner's Nürnberg Eagles during this season's Blue Division prep campaign and the pair turned in sterling performances here over the weekend as Nürnberg turned back the Frankfurt Eagles, 76-66, Friday night and then hung on to win Saturday in a barnburner, 67-66.
 Marion Fairbanks and Lisa Price, each displaying all kinds of cage wizardry this season, propelled Clete Campbell's Nürn-berg Eaglettes past Frankfurt, 68-49 Friday and 59-44 Saturday.
-Johnson blistered the nets for 22 points Friday to pace Gussner's Eagles, while Davis, who netted 12 points, grabbed 15 re-bounds to control the boards in a tussle that saw Frankfurt holding a 66-65 lead with only 1:08 left in the contest.
+Johnson blistered the nets for 22 points Friday in one Curence's Evalue, while Friday to pace Gussner's Eagles, while Davis, who netted 12 points, grabbed 15 re-bounds to control the boards in a tussle that saw Frankfurt holding a 66-65 lead with only 1:08 left in the contest.
 Nürnberg's Dennis Pasley stole the ball and drove in for a layup to put Nürnberg ahead and Gussner's flashy bandits added 10 more points in the final minute to put the game out of reach.
-Ron Doxtater netted 11 points for Nürnberg while Zack Earvin added 10 markers.
-Glen Dodd paced Frankfurt scoring with 19 points, while Roderic Turner tallied 14 and James Frazier connected with 12.
+Ron Doxtater netted 11 points for Nürn-Glen Dodd paced Frankfurt scoring with 19 points, while Roderic Turner tallied 14 and James Frazier connected with 12.
 Fairbanks tallied 25 points to pace Nürn-berg Eaglette scoring Friday, while Price and Amanda Tugwell each tallied 14.
-Nürnberg held a narrow 26-24 advantage ter, with Fairbacks controlling the boards, by tallying 20 points to Frankfurt's 10.
+Nürnberg held a narrow 26-24 advantage at the half as Frankfurt's Leslie Whiting connected for 10 of her 20 points in the first half to keep Frankfurt in the game.
+Nürnberg soared back in the third quarter, with Fairbanks controlling the boards, by tallying 20 points to Frankfurt's 10.
 Then it blistered the nets for 22 points in the final quarter while Frankfurt managed only 15 points to turn the contest into a rout In Saturday's men's encounter, Davis, a rugged 6-1 center, tipped in a Doxtater shot with a little more than a minute to play to give Nürnberg a 67-60 lead.
-However, Andre Stokes fouled Frankfurt's Frazier, who calmly flipped in two free throws.
-Dodd hit a 6-foot jump shot to narrow Nürnberg's lead to 67-64 with a minute to Play, Giving Nürnberg a lesson in thiev-ery, Frankfurt's Turner stole the ball, drove in for a layup making it 67-66 with 55 seconds left on the clock and all the fans on their feet.
-Nurnberg's Pasley, who was fouled by Trey Guyman, had a chance to put the game on ice for Nurnberg, but he missed both free throws giving Frankfurt the ball.
-However, Dodd missed a layup, and Johnson, who turned in another sterling performance by scoring 20 points, grabbed the rebound as time ran out.
+However, Andre Stokes fouled Frankfurt's Frazier, Andre Stokes fouled Frankturt's Frazier, who calmly flipped in two free throws.
+Dodd hit a 6-foot jump shot to narrow Nürnberg's lead to 67-64 with a minute to play.
+Giving Nürnberg a lesson in thiev-ery, Frankturt's Turner stole the ball, drove in for a layup making it 67-66 with 55 seconds left on the clock and all the fans on their fort their feet.
+Numberg's Pasley, who was fouled by Trey Guyman, had a chance to put the game on ice for Numberg, but he missed both free throws giving Frankfurt the ball.
+However, Dodd missed a layup, and John-son, who turned in another sterling performance by scoring 20 points, grabbed the rebound as time ran out.
 Davis, who scored only six points, grabbed 25 rebounds.
+Whiting tallied 26 points for the Frank-furt Eaglettes Saturday but it wasn't enough.
+Fairbanks, a 5-11 center, grabbed 26 rebounds and scored 22 points to pace Nürnberg.
+Price, who fouled out in the fourth quarter, added 13 points for Camp-bell's Eaglettes.